Affiliate marketing is a great way to monetize your blog.

 The set up was easy and the CPM rates were good (although not as high as Sovrn).
 My only problem with Yellowhammer is their interface – it’s not user friendly and there is very little analytics available so you can’t see what is working vs what isn’t.

 The payout is also a bit of a pain as you have to send them an invoice if you want to get paid.
-Most affiliates will pay you automatically once you cross the minimum payment allowed.
-I would still recommend you sign up with them and set up a backfill waterfall with Sovrn, Gourmet Ads and Adsense.
+But maybe things have changed since I was with them, it was a few years ago after all.

 6. Gourmet Ads